apache/camel/examples/camel-example-widget-gadget-cdi/README.md

 for further processing.
 The example uses the most famous pattern from the EIP book, which is the Content Based Router.

 The example is implemented in Java with CDI dependency injection.
-The example uses JBoss Weld as the minimal CDI container to run the applicaton.
+The example uses JBoss Weld as the minimal CDI container to run the application, but you can run the application in any CDI compliant container.

 #### Camel component used in this example